 The video is a bit outdated in terms of the UI and some functions, but it'll still help you to get the gist of the feature.

-Auto-Boosting gives you the full power of Facebook Ads (vs limited capabilities of the native Boost tool): you can benefit from all the capabilities of a full-fledged ad campaign, including configurable objectives, optimization events, and a full range of targeting options.
+Post Boosting gives you the full power of Facebook Ads (vs limited capabilities of the native Boost tool): you can benefit from all the capabilities of a full-fledged ad campaign, including configurable objectives, optimization events, and a full range of targeting options.

-Step 1 — Define conditions for auto-boosting
+Step 1 — Set the filters and define the conditions for auto-boosting

 Select types of posts to boost; they can be published or scheduled.